Monopond/fax-api-client-csharp/README.md

 ```

 ### Sending a fax with BusyRetries in SendFaxRequest:
 To assign a `BusyRetries` in the sendFaxRequest, the request should be similar to the following example below.
 Please assign the value of `BusyRetriesSpecified` to `true` in order to take effect the value of selected `BusyRetries` in the request.
-If the `apiFaxmessage` contains `BusyRetries`, it will override the `BusyRetries` value in `sendFaxRequest`.
+If the `apiFaxmessage` contains `BusyRetries`, it will be used as default `BusyRetries` value for fax transmission.

 ```C#
          private static void sendFaxSample(ApiService apiClient)